vorakl/vbl/README.rst

 * Introduction_
 * Installation_
     * `The simplest one-liner which uses curl/wget to dowload a file without saving on a disk`_
-    * `Download a specific version of the library using curl and Check an integrity`_
+    * `Download a library by curl and check an integrity by sha256sum`_
     * `Download the latest common using a pure Bash code without saving on a disk`_
 * `The list of libraries`_